chaunm/node-actors-prototype/actors/logic/device-manager.md

 **On runtime**
 - Store information about devices (in Redis)
 - Create new devices (if there's no such device in our database)
 - Relay data events to associated devices.
-That is: `znp -> device-manager -> device`
+That is: `zigbee -> device-manager -> device`

 # A. ID
 The actor's local ID is: `service/device-manager`

 # B. External mailboxes
-Subscribes to `service/znp/:event/#`
+Subscribes to `service/zigbee/:event/#`

 # C. Owned mailboxes